SaskTel Internet Review 2026: Plans, Fibre, Pros & Cons

 What SaskTel Does Well

-• Free basic installation and included Wi-Fi gateway on all infiNET plans
+• Free basic installation and included Wi-Fi gateway on standard plans

 Where SaskTel Falls Short

-• Pricing jumps after promo: Regular rates are $20 to $35/mo higher than promotional prices
+• Pricing jumps after promo: Regular contract rates can be $20 to $45/month higher than the new-customer promo price

-• 24-month contracts required for best pricing (month-to-month available but more expensive)
+• 24-month contracts are required for the best advertised pricing

-• DSL areas are underserved: If you cannot get infiNET, you are limited to 25 or 50 Mbps
+• DSL areas are underserved: If you cannot get infiNET, you may be limited to 25 or 50 Mbps

-• Saskatchewan only: Cannot take your plan if you move out of province
+• Saskatchewan only: Home internet service is not portable if you move out of province

 ⚔️ SaskTel vs the Competition